-The purpose of this rotation is to familiarize the fellows with formal psychological testing procedures, the content of popular tests, their administration, and the interpretation of resulting reports.
-Fellows join the Clinical Child Psychologists as observers.
+The purpose of this clinical exposure is to familiarize the residents with formal psychological testing procedures, the content of popular tests, their administration, and the interpretation of resulting reports.
+Residents join the clinical psychologists as observers.

-C. Fellows spend 4-6 hours observing new evaluations, which consist of interviews with patient & family and psychological testing.
+C. Residents spend 4-6 hours for new evaluations, which consist of interviews with patient & family and psychological testing.
+Faculty is available on-site for consultations.

 D. This service sees 40% females and 60% males, ranging in age from 3 to 17 years, with the majority being of elementary school age.
 They consist of 62% Caucasian, 27% African American and 8% Hispanic youths.
-The children and adolescents seen for psychological testing are mainly referred by Child & Adolescent Psychiatry Clinic, about 30% with diagnosis of OCD, 25% for psychological factors affecting medical condition, 15% ADHD, 15% depression and 15% for other presenting problems.
-Commonly administered tests include WPPSI-III, WISC-IV WAIS-III, WIAT-II, WJ-III, VABS, (M)CDI, Bracken, Bailey II, CDI, R-CMAS, CBCL, MMPI-A, PIC-II, VMI, PPVT-III, and ADOS.
+The children and adolescents seen for psychological testing are mainly referred by Child & Adolescent Psychiatry clinic, about 30% with diagnosis of OCD, 25% for psychological factors affecting medical condition, 15% ADHD, 15% depression and 15% for other presenting problems.
+Commonly administered tests include WISC-V, WJ-IV, + DKEFS and ADOS-2.

 F. All testing results are presented to the faculty and reports are discussed on an individual basis before being released to the requesting professionals, patient or family.

-G. Following are the goals and objectives for this rotation:
+G. Following are the goals and objectives for this clinical exposure:

 Goal: To become familiar with a wide variety of psychological testing procedures employed with children and adolescents.

-- The fellow will be able to conceptualize content and process issues involved in interviewing patients for psychological evaluation.
+- The child resident will be able to conceptualize content and process issues involved in interviewing patients for psychological evaluation.

-- The fellow will become familiar with ethical issues involved in psychological assessment.
+- The child resident will become familiar with ethical issues involved in psychological assessment.

-- The fellow will have an understanding of issues involved in the diagnosis of mental retardation and learning disabilities from the perspective of psychological testing.
+- The child resident will have an understanding of issues involved in the diagnosis of intellectual disability and learning disabilities from the perspective of psychological testing.

-- The fellow will become familiar with issues of cultural diversity in psychological assessment.
+- The child resident will become familiar with the topic of cultural diversity in psychological assessment.

-- The fellow will become familiar with modes of family assessment.
+- The child resident will become familiar with integrating caregiver information into the results of the assessment.

 The resident will demonstrate the ability to:

-- Understand issues relevant to the administration and interpretation of a reasonable sample of highly used psychological tests with children and adolescents, as well as parent report forms.
+- Understand issues relevant to the administration and interpretation of a reasonable sample of highly used psychological tests with children and adolescents, as well as caregiver report forms.

 - Conceptualize and integrate case and test data for a deeper understanding of clinical cases.